 - It costs NPR 2000.

-- Issued by the Nepal Tourism Board or trekking agencies.
+- Issued by the Nepal Tourism Board, all local trekking agencies OR (TAAN) Trekking Agencies Association of Nepal.

 NOTE: The TIMS card has not been enforced in all the trekking destinations since it was put on hold during and after COVID-19.
 However, arrangements are being made to enforce it again from this year, 2024 but still it's not yet confirmed.